-LLC JSC Economic Partnerships Property contributed to the capital other intellectual rigil license agreements valuation can also b company articles of may impose restricti At the moment of pa contribution not less amount of capital m The monetary evalu contributions to the an independent app shareholders are no decisions on monetar ships, state and e exclusive rights and nts and right under subject to monetary e a contribution.
-The association or the law ons. association or the law ons. uping the capital a than the minimal ust be made in money. ation of in-kind capital can be made by raiser.
-The company t allowed to make any value of in-kind alue that exceeds that Money, items or other property interests or other rights with a monetary value.
+LLC JSC Economic Partnerships Property contributed to the capital other intellectual right licence agreements valuation can also be company articles of may impose restriction.
+At the moment of pacontribution not less amount of capital mu.
+The monetary evaluation contributions to the can independent appur shareholders are not decisions on monetary. hips, state and e exclusive rights and its and right under subject to monetary e a contribution.
+The association or the law ons. ying the capital a than the minimal ust be made in money. ation of in-kind capital can be made by raiser.
+The company t allowed to make try value of in-kind laue that exceeds that Money, items or other property interests or other rights with a monetary value.
 Securities may not be contributed to the capital, with the exception of the business entities' bonds verified by the authorised executive authority in the area of the financial markets.
 The partnership agreement may set out other restrictions.
 Unless otherwise provided by the partnership agreement, the monetary value of property and other objects of the rights contributed into the share capital can be approved by the unanimous decision of all the partners.
 In the event of failure to reach a decision on the monetary value or on the assessment of the appraiser, the contribution can be made in monetary form.
-Increasing capital Amendments to the incorporation documents must be registered Amendments to the incorporation documents must be registered; issuing of new shares must be registered; issuing of a report must also be registered.
-Amendments to the incorporation documents must be registered

-LLC JSC Economic Partnerships Confidentiality of shareholders/ partners Medium.
+LLC JSC Economic Partnerships Increasing capital Amendments to the incorporation documents must be registered Amendments to the incorporation documents must be registered; issuing of new shares must be registered; issuing of a report must also be registered.
+Amendments to the incorporation documents must be registered Confidentiality of shareholders/ partners Medium.
 Information on the shareholders is contained in the register of shareholders (maintained by the company) and in the Unified State Register of Legal Entities (EGRUL) Comparatively high.
 Information on the shareholders is contained only in the shareholders register (maintained by the company or by a special registrar, who provides information only upon the request of state bodies).
 Information on the initial shareholders is contained in the Unified State Register of Legal Entities (EGRUL) Medium.
 Information on the shareholders is contained in the Unified State Register of Legal Entities (EGRUL) and the register of partners (to be maintained by the partnership) Change of shareholders/ partners Subject to registration of changes in EGRUL without amendment of the articles of association Contained only in the shareholders register Information on the partners is subject to registration in EGRUL without amendment of the partnership agreement